bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 No input.
 You're basically sending no money but you do need to pay a fee.
-So that's the only money that's involved in this transaction.
+That's the only money that's involved in this transaction.
 You're not actually spending anything to anyone, but you need a little bit of funds to have it confirmed.
-So the input does need to send some money, which is the fee, and then the output receives nothing, right?
+The input does need to send some money, which is the fee, and then the output receives nothing.

 Sjors: 00:05:17